cantaloupe-project/cantaloupe/README.md

 ### Configuration keys

 Different application versions may require different configuration file keys.
-If you are switching between versions, it's good to use a dedicated configuration file for each version.
+If you are switching between versions, it's good practice to use a dedicated configuration file for each version.
 Keys are documented on the website through the latest release.
-If you are using a newer build, such as a snapshot on the develop branch, newer keys will be documented in `website/upgrading.html`.
+If you are using a newer build, such as a snapshot on the develop branch, newer keys will be documented in `website/upgrade.html`.

 ## Releasing